dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The official documentation for this endpoint can be found here: `ListRuns <https://ga4gh.github.io/workflow-execution-service-schemas/docs/#operation/ListRuns>`_

-This endpoint lists previous workflow execution runs.
+This endpoint lists past and current workflow execution runs.
 You can specify the latest X entries by passing in a count parameter.
 To view the latest 5 entries run on a WES server, you can run:

    .. code:: bash